Rhh98/GAMS-MIRO/Allocate/Allocate.md

 ## Problem Introduction

-Now there are serious situation caused by the covid-19.
-Since several sources are not sufficient for testing each individual, group testing is necessary.
+Covid-19 has created a serious testing situation.
+Since existing laboratory resources are not sufficient for testing each individual, group testing is necessary.
-Group testing is a much more economic way for testing.
-Multiple people can be tested using source usually for a single person.
+Group testing is a much more economic and efficient way for testing.
+Multiple people can be tested using resources usually needed for a single person.
 However, the accuracy will decrease using group test.
 The test procedure could be split into 3 main
-steps: collection of the samples, allocation from centers to labs and analysis at labs.
-Once samples are collected at centers, this model will help to determine what group testing strategy should each labs use and how should we allocate these samples(kits) from centers to labs, obtaining as much correct result as possible.
+steps: collection of the samples, allocation from collection centers to processing labs and analysis at labs.
+Once samples are collected at the centers, this model will help to determine what group testing strategy each lab should use and how the samples(kits) should be allocated from centers to labs, obtaining as many correctly processed kits as possible.

 ## Input Data Specification

 To use this model, several input parameters are required:

-• prevalence: A current prevalence rate of covid-19 is needed.
-Note multiple prevalence rate is also allowed.
-People in different environment may have different potential to be infected.
+• prevalence: A current prevalence rate of covid-19 in the underlying sampled population is needed.
+Note multiple prevalence rates are also allowed.
+People in different environments (hospitals, etc) may have different potential of being infected.

 • efficiency for different prevalence: Setting a tolerance of efficiency with respect to the prevalence rate.
-Only group sizing has efficiency higher than the setting value will be adopted.
-The efficiency here is defined as the ratio of the expected number of known testing result and the total testing number.
+Only group sizing strategies that have efficiency higher than the set value will be adopted.
+The efficiency here is defined as the ratio of the expected number of known testing results and the total testing number.

 • Maximal distance for transportation: a maximal distance should be set.
-A kit will not be transported from a center to a lab if the distance between the 2 places is bigger than the maximal distance.
+A kit will not be transported from a center to a lab if the distance between the 2 places is larger than the maximal distance.

-• Importance of different prevalence t test: For different prevalence, the priority for testing may vary.
+• Importance of different prevalence test: For different prevalence, the priority for testing may vary.
 This parameter set a relative favor for each prevalence by giving certain numbers.
 (Maybe ordering is a better choice instead of giving specific number)